automl/SMAC3/source/manual.rst

 | If you haven't installed *SMAC* yet take a look at the `installation instructions <installation.html>`_ and make sure that all the requirements are fulfilled.
 | In the examples folder you can find examples that illustrate how to write scenario files that allow you to use *SMAC* to automatically configure an algorithm, as well as examples that show how to directly use *SMAC* in python.

 We'll demonstrate the usage of *SMAC* on the most basic scenario, the optimization of a continuous blackbox function.
-The first simple example is the minimization of a standard 2-dimensional continuous test function (branin).
+The first simple example is the minimization of a standard 2-dimensional continuous test function (`branin <https://www.sfu.ca/~ssurjano/branin.html>`_).

 To run the example scenario, change into the root-directory of *SMAC* and type the following commands: